 It is the policy of Alvin Community College to maintain an academic and working environment free from all forms of harassment or discrimination and to insist that all students and employees be treated with dignity, respect, and courtesy.
 Comments or conduct relating to a person's race or ethnic background, which fails to respect the dignity and feelings of the individual, are unacceptable.
 Any behavior toward a student or employee by an employee, supervisor, or student that constitutes racial harassment or discrimination will not be tolerated.
-Students believing that they have been victims of racial harassment or discrimination should report such incident to the Vice President of Student Services by completing a complaint form at http://www.alvincollege.edu/Campus-Information/Student-Complaints.
+Students believing that they have been victims of racial harassment or discrimination should report such incident to the Vice President of Student Services by completing a complaint form.
+The complaint link is located at the bottom of each ACC webpage.